chris-lovejoy/site/_tabs/services.md

 The vertical AI imperative is here.
 Vertical AI captured $3.5 billion in 2025, [nearly tripling year-over-year](https://menlovc.com/perspective/2025-the-state-of-generative-ai-in-the-enterprise/), while horizontal AI solutions struggle to access the [domain-specific data and regulatory knowledge that create defensibility](https://www.bvp.com/atlas/part-i-the-future-of-ai-is-vertical).
 The market has spoken: domain-specific AI wins, generic AI doesn't ship.

 The problem: domain experts and engineers speak different languages.
+Clinical teams can articulate what "good" looks like but can't translate it into system requirements.
+Engineering teams can build sophisticated systems but don't know which clinical nuances actually matter.
 Traditional software workflows weren't designed for this.
-You can't succeed when your clinicians can't review pull requests and your engineers don't know which edge cases matter

 I bridge this gap.
 As a doctor who's built AI systems for 7 years, I understand both worlds.
 I can help tech leaders architect LLM-native systems, clinical teams prove performance for regulatory and safety requirements, and business leaders demonstrate measurable ROI from AI investments.